k-u-s-h-a-g-r-a-k-e-d-i-a/k-u-s-h-a-g-r-a-k-e-d-i-a/README.md

 ## 🧠 About Me

-- 🎓 B.Tech CSE @ **UPES Dehradun**
+- 🎓 B.Tech CSE @ **UPES Dehradun** — specializing in **AI/ML**
-- 🤖 Currently learning ML models & open source contributions.
+- 🤖 Currently learning data pipelines, ML models & open source
-- ⚡ My code works.
-I don't know why.
-Please don't ask.
+- ⚡ I don't know how it happens but it does.

 ---